Vertabelo Alternative: Luna Modeler, Desktop Data Modeling Without the Cloud

 Can I share models with my team?

 Yes.
-Project files are plain .dmm files.
+Project files are plain .dmm files, or a folder-based format built for Git.
 Share them via Git, a network share, or any file-transfer method your team already uses.

 Does Luna Modeler support NoSQL databases?